 I love making breakfast easier for my (big) family.
 I’d love to buy out of convenience, and get some of those boxed breakfast microwave-and-done kind-of things from the store, but my conscience gets the better of me.
 Not only can I make it myself, and make it way better, I can do it at a fraction of the cost.
 And?
 If you time if just right, you’re not adding much more work to prepare it in advance.

-Last night, while preparing a big breakfast for dinner (eggs, pancakes, hashbrowns, sausage, bacon, etc.), I scrambled up four extra eggs with 1/4 cup of milk, poured them evenly into a six-muffin heart-shaped pan (but any muffin pan will do), and baked them in the oven alongside biscuits.
+Last night, while preparing a big breakfast for dinner (eggs, pancakes, hashbrowns, sausage, bacon, etc.), I whisked up four extra eggs with 1/4 cup of milk, poured them evenly into a six-muffin heart-shaped pan (but any muffin pan will do), and baked them in the oven alongside biscuits.
 It barely added any extra work on my part to over-prepare more breakfast fixins to make our mornings move a little smoother.

 I made the biscuits with a bit more liquid than it normally calls for, just so that it would spread out, more like a cookie, and be a better sandwich (in my opinion).
 Less crumbly.
 This way, I could sandwich them together, too.
 I made twelve of these “biscuit cookies” to make six sandwiches.